 You are an insurer, a legal person (company or business), a partnership, a government body or an agent or mandatary of the government.

-The property damage was caused by a vehicle that was taking part in a race, competition or show on a track or area closed to all other automobile traffic.
+The property damage was caused by a vehicle that was taking part in a race, competition, show, trial, demonstration or exhibition on a track or area temporarily or permanently closed to all other automobile traffic, or inside a building.

 Once we have received your claim for property damage, we will begin analyzing your file as soon as possible.
 If necessary, a compensation officer will contact you.
 We could ask you to provide additional documents.